sifzerda/asteroids/README.md

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.

-This was built with React, Node, Javascript, and CSS.
+This was built with React, Matter.js, Node, Javascript, and CSS.

-The game had to be divided up into the smallest working components/units.
+Game was divided up into the smallest working components/units.
 It began as a game screen with a moving ship, then a couple of asteroids which moved randomly.
-Collision detection and projectile shooting were put in later.
+Collision detection, physics and projectile shooting were put in later.
+Made three different versions to test alternate physics.

 ## (2) Badges